 We use locally sourced wood from Somerset and the surrounding counties.
-If we hear of a tree coming down and the land owner has given us permission, then we will arrive to carefully chop down the tree.
-Getting wood locally means we know exactly where the wood grew, what the condition of the wood was and its approximate age.
-It also means we can give our customers the history behind it.
+When we hear of a tree coming down we seek the land owner’s permission to chop down the tree.
+Getting wood locally means we know exactly where the wood grew.
+We also know what the condition of the wood was and its approximate age.
+It also means we can give our customers the history behind each item.

 What happens if there is nothing local?

 We always aim to source wood locally as it is clearly better for the environment.
-However, if we just can’t find the wood locally then we will purchase it in from local timber merchants in Somerset.
+However, if we just can’t find the wood locally then we will purchase it in from local tree surgeons or timber merchants in Somerset.
 This means we can get British hardwoods that are sufficiently dry to be turned.
-However we only do this if there really isn’t any wood for us to work with that we’ve sourced ourselves.
+We only do this if there really isn’t any wood for us to work with that we’ve sourced ourselves.

 If you cut down the tree yourself how do you know what to turn it in to?

 The first thing is looking at the size and shape of the tree.
-It may sound strange, but to Greg’s expert eye, he can look at a branch or log and immediately spot something useful or beautiful (often both) within it.
+Greg can look at a branch or log and immediately spot something useful or beautiful (often both) within it.
 For example he can see a piece of cherry or walnut branch and spot a beautiful kitchen spoon.
 The same applies for logs where he can see a marking or character within the wood that he knows will be a superb feature in a bowl.

 So you’ve got an idea, what next?

-For ‘green wood’ bowls we would saw up the wood, so if you imagine a log, we would saw it in half along the long edge.
+For ‘green wood’ bowls we would saw up the wood, we would saw the log in half along the long edge.
 Some people think bowls are turned from the round of the log but this isn’t the case.
 If the bowl was turned from the round then it would be weak in the middle.
 Green wood contains more moisture content than dried wood.
 We look at the size of the sawn log and then draw a circle on the half we have cut.
 This is to guide us in turning the log in to a wood blank.
 A ‘blank’ is the term given to a piece of wood that is going to be ‘turned’ in to a bowl or other object.

 How long does it take to process a ‘green wood’ blank?